garrandall/popular-music-data/tracks/put-yourself-in-my-place-the-elgins.md

 The endless emptiness I go through

-Ooh, and when you lose a little sleep at night
+Oh, and when you lose a little sleep at night
 Cause you ain't been treated right
 Then you know heartaches are sad
 Sitting by the telephone